 - Glue dots

-Make the Bees' Heads & Bodies
+Make the Bees' Heads and Bodies

 Start making your bees by creating the bodies.
-Take your yellow paper and punch out large and medium sized circles.Continue to 4 of 13 below.
+Take your yellow paper and punch out large and medium-sized circles.

 Attach the Heads to the Bodies

 Make the head and body of the bees by gluing the medium-sized circles to the larger circles as shown using glue dots.